X

 No. 22: Theo Gillen, OF, Tampa Bay Rays

 This season, he's put my concerns about him to rest very quickly.
-Back at Low-A as a 19 year old, Gillen has a 156 WRC+ so far this season, which is fifth among qualified hitters at the level.
-He's behind Griffin, Eduardo Quintero, and two guys who are 22 and 23 respectively.
+Back at Low-A as a 19-year-old, Gillen has a 156 WRC+ so far this season, which is fifth among qualified hitters at the level.
+He's behind Griffin, Eduardo Quintero, and two guys who are 22 and 23, respectively.

 I'll have to remember Gillen when I'm doing my offseason list as an example to not overreact to poor small sample sizes from new draftees, especially prep players.
-They're teenagers that just got millions of dollars and had the biggest jump in competition of their baseball careers.
+They're teenagers who just got millions of dollars and had the biggest jump in competition of their baseball careers.
 It's ok if they're not that good right away.

 No. 28: Jonah Tong/No. 42 Nolan McLean, P, New York Mets